Fourier Transform

 Fourier Transform of Air Passenger Data

 To demonstrate model performance, we show the model's prediction results for the following day.
 The cross validation process identified the best transformation to make the timeseries stationary and the optimal hyperparameters.
-The Mean Squared Error on the next day's closing price was used to determine the best model.
+The Root Mean Squared Error on the next day's closing price was used to determine the best model.

 The chart below illustrates: 1) the model's fit to the training data, and 2) its prediction for the training data periods.
 Note that model was trained to predict the right next day's closing price.
 Therefore, the prediction in the long term horizon is not expected to be accurate.